Putting the Chic in Psychic

 “Lighting it on fire would be more satisfying.”

 “But far less profitable.
 Anyway, you can bask in the knowledge that your aunt would have hated knowing that you are the sole beneficiary of her financial empire.
-Milking it for all its worth is the best sort of revenge.”
+Milking it for all it’s worth is the best sort of revenge.”

 “I don’t know.
 Peeing on her grave felt pretty good.
 The girls and I plan to make it a regular thing.
 Weekly maybe.”